markitondemand/mk-ui/README.md

 A Flexible UI Build on Accessibility.

-*Notice: The only component currently available is Selectmenu.*
+*Notice: The only component currently available are Selectmenu and Tooltip.*

 #### Install